jm1021/leuck_reunion/housing.md

 ## Housing Overview
 > Sleeps 48 people.
-Verify your housing assignment at the reunion with Jeremiah and Melissa.
+Verify your housing assignment at the reunion with Jeremiah and Melissa in case there are last minute changes.

 > Preview [Homes](https://www.coramranch.com/vacation-home)
 - River House